filipvabrousek/Exam/JS Exam/3 - Data-types-typed-arrays.md

 ## Object:
-* Objects
+* regular objects
-* Functions - code snippet that can be called by other code or by itself, or a variable that refers to the function
+* functions - code snippet that can be called by other code or by itself, or a variable that refers to the function
-* Dates
+* dates
-* Indexed collections (Arrays, typed Arrays)
+* indexed collections (Arrays, typed Arrays)
-* Keyed collections (Map, Set, WeakMap, WeakSet)
+* keyed collections (Map, Set, WeakMap, WeakSet)
-* Reg - exp
+* reg - exp

 # Comparing
 * **typeof** returns a string indicating the type of the unevaluated operand